CALIFORNIA PUTATIVE SPOUSE AND DISTRIBUTION OF ESTATE ASSETS

 The courts are split on whether a party who claims California putative spouse status may do so on the basis that it was the other party only who held a good faith belief in the validity of the marriage.
 If a California putative spouse claim is upheld, the property acquired during the invalid marriage is considered “quasi-marital” property and is treated like community property in an annulment or estate proceeding.
 By extension, these quasi-marital-property principles should also apply to “putative domestic partners.

 If you wish to gain more information please contact me for a free consultation.
 I will spend time with you to answer your questions.
-From my office in Southern California, I represent families in all California counties, including Southern California Counties such as Imperial County, Los Angeles County, Orange County, San Bernardino County, and San Diego County.
+From my office in Southern California, I represent families in all California counties, including Southern California Counties such as Imperial County, Los Angeles County, San Bernardino County, and San Diego County.
 I also represent parties residing outside of California that have probate matters affecting real and/or personal property in California.

 Disclaimer: This article is intended to provide general information.
 The content of this publication is for informational purposes only.
 Neither this publication nor its author is rendering legal or other professional advice or opinions on specific facts or matters.
 No attorney-client relationship is created by this advisory, nor by any response to the information herein, unless and until a conflicts review has been conducted by William K. Sweeney, and a written agreement containing all terms of representation has been signed.

 Copyright © 2018, William K. Sweeney, Attorney at Law.
 All rights reserved.